-|2-5||Experience is gained.
-However, you’ve all made fools of yourself in some manner.
+|2-5||Mishap: Experience is gained, but you’ve all made fools of yourself in some manner.
 Roll on the carousing mishaps table.|

-|10+||Experience is gained.
-You’ve all had a stroke of good luck!
-Roll on the carousing fortunes table!|
+|10+||Fortune: Experience is gained, and you’ve all had a stroke of good luck!
+Roll on the carousing fortunes table.|

 |1||Start a brawl.
 You all are involved in a brawl that gets out of control.
 Start the next adventure with a black eye and -1 STR per level.
 The local tavern keeper is no longer quite as amicable.||Jackpot!
 One of you strikes it rich at the gambling tables!
 Gain level x 100 gold.
 (Or 1D6 x 100 if playing without levels)|

 |2||Minor misunderstanding with local authorities that you’re unable to smooth over.
 You all spend the next 1d6 days in jail.
 Now seen as local troublemakers.||Gain a local reputation as the life of a party!
 Those of ill repute are much more friendly and see you as one of their own.|